 The River Bottoms isn’t a park, but a network of natural trails stretching from Bloomington to Fort Snelling State Park.
 The trails aren’t maintained by any local or regional government entity, and are often rugged and muddy after lots of rain or in the spring.

 The trails are used by bikers, hikers and runners.
-Lots of fat biking in the snowy months, too.
+There’s lots of fat biking in the snowy months, too.

 This map shows all the bike trails in Bloomington, including the River Bottoms, although it’s not labeled.
 Scroll down to page 3 for the citywide map.
 You’ll see the dotted yellow lines along the north side of the Minnesota River that indicate off-road unpaved trail.

 Minnesota Valley State Trail (Hennepin County and west)

 The Minnesota Valley State Trail is a multi-use trail that’s both paved and unpaved in stretches.
 27 miles of the trail is open to bicycles.
 Parts of the trail are prone to flooding, so check the site link for current info.
 Here’s the map.
 (The segment sections are fine, but the overview is hard to read.)

 Mississippi Gorge Regional Park (Minneapolis)